 Here is more information about my Service Partners.

 You may always contact me at any time.
 My live phone reception team is not on site at my office, they are remote and are available anytime between 5 am to 5 pm Pacific Time (8 am-8 pm Eastern Time, etc).
 If you call after hours, you will get my voice mail, and your voicemail will be forwarded to me by email … I will return your call (or email) as soon as I can the next business day.

-If I’m not available, they can either take a message or transfer you to my voice mail and I will return your call as soon as I can … usually by close of business that same day (although there are exceptions if I am out of the office for an extended period of time - my receptionist has my general calendar and can tell you if I'm available that day or not).
+If I’m not available, they can either take a message or transfer you to my voice mail and I will return your call as soon as I can … usually by close of business that same day (although there are exceptions if I am out of the office for an extended period of time.

 Below are the various strategic partners I have which ensures that keys areas of needed expertise are professionally hired, trained and always staffed by talented people.
 This frees up my time to focus only on you!